Janice Rand: Return

 When Phase II was discussed in the media, the return of Whitney as Rand was one of the things highlighted.
-Two weeks before the series was about to shoot, it was canceled by Paramount executives.
+Two weeks before the series was about to shoot, it was cancelled by Paramount executives.
 Instead there was going to be a film.
 Whitney returned for Star Trek: The Motion Picture, with Roddenberry bringing her back as Rand who was now the transporter chief on board the Enterprise.
 The film reunited the entire main cast of Star Trek.
 She did not appear in Star Trek II: The Wrath of Khan, and was not in the script for Star Trek III: The Search for Spock.
 But for the latter film, Nimoy, who was directing the movie, gave Whitney a cameo as another character who was looking out of a window in spacedock watching the return of the damaged Enterprise at the start of the production.
 As he was also directing The Voyage Home, he was looking to give Whitney a larger role.
 By this time, she had hoped that Rand had moved over to become a counselor – an idea originally suggested by a fan.
 Alongside Majel Barrett as Christine Chapel, the duo were given four pages of dialogue initially which was trimmed down to one scene in the final film.
 Following the reappearance, Whitney was enthusiastic about returning as Rand, saying "I think Janice Rand is going to be around for a long time, as long as they don't kill our characters off, we have a chance of constantly coming back."

 After a further appearance as Rand in Star Trek VI: The Undiscovered Country, Whitney returned for a final official appearance in the Star Trek: Voyager episode "Flashback".
 She praised the "incredible experience" and enjoyed working with Kate Mulgrew and Tim Russ.
 Following the appearance in Voyager, Whitney was supportive of a new Star Trek series focused on the adventures of the Excelsior with Rand appearing once more alongside George Takei as Captain Hikaru Sulu.

 Following the relaunch of Star Trek in 2009 with a new cast playing those roles seen in The Original Series, there was commentary online about the lack of female characters and whether Rand might be appearing in future installments.
 While the sequel, Star Trek Into Darkness, was in production, Rand was one of five characters who was stated not to be appearing in the film by writer Roberto Orci.
 But there was still speculation at the time of the broadcast of the first trailer about who Alice Eve was portraying in the film.
 The options given by Tor.com was that it was either Janice Rand or Carol Marcus.
 Daily Variety reported that she was cast as someone new to the franchise, but she was actually cast as Marcus.